Hyloft/ROS2_CAKRA/README.md

 <br>
 `active_nodes` is the node names that can run and change something.
 <br>
-`_clients` is the dictinary list.
+`node_clients` is the dictinary list.
 The dictinaries are layouts of the clients.
 <br>
 you have to define it in your new class as well.
 <br><br>